mattpe/hyte-web-dev/10-deployment.md

 #### Static UI files (Front-end)

 Front-end HTML/CSS/JS files can be served from any web server. **Easiest solution** is to use the [Express static](https://expressjs.com/en/starter/static-files.html) files serving option.
-Then you don't need care about cors issues.
+Then you don't need care about cors issues and the apache proxy setup done earlier works out-of-the-box.

 But you can use the Apache server directly as well: